Probing dark matter particles at CEPC: Summary

 For the millicharged DM models, the CEPC will probe the vast parameter space that is not constrained by previous collider experiments for ${\cal O}(1)-100$ GeV DM.
 The CEPC $Z$-mode with 16 ab$^{-1}$ has a better sensitivity than the other two running modes in the millicharged DM mass range $m_\chi \lesssim 40$ GeV, beyond which the $H$-mode dominates the reach.
 For $m_\chi \simeq 5$ (50) GeV, a new leading upper bound on millicharge $\varepsilon \lesssim 0.02$ (0.1) is expected at CEPC.
 We further carry out an investigation on optimizing the detector cuts to constrain the millicharge; we found a significant improvement in the limits for low mass millicharged DM, by selecting only the high signal-to-background regions in the signature space.

 For the $Z'$ portal DM model where $M_{Z'}=150$ GeV, we find that CEPC can explore the coupling down to $g^f\simeq 7\times10^{-4}$ for $g^\chi = 1$ in low DM mass region for both vector and axial vector couplings.
 An increased sensitivity on $g_V^f$ is observed for $m_\chi \simeq M_{Z'}/2$.
 We compare the constraining power of the monophoton channel with the $Z'$ visible decay channel and find that the visible channel is usually the better channel in parameter space where $g^f \gtrsim g^\chi$, and vice versa.
-For the EFT DM models, the best constraints on the energy scale $\Lambda$ come from the CEPC $H$-mode in which $\Lambda$ up to $\simeq 1500\GeV$ in s-scalar, axial vector and vector EFTs and $\simeq 1100\GeV$ for t-scalar EFTs can be reached.
+For DM effective operators, the best constraints on the energy scale $\Lambda$ come from the CEPC $H$-mode in which $\Lambda$ up to $\simeq 1500\GeV$ in s-scalar, axial vector and vector effective operators and $\simeq 1100\GeV$ in t-scalar effective operators can be reached.

-A complementary study on CEPC and dark matter direct detection limits from Xenon1T is carried out for $Z'$ portal and EFT DM models.
+A complementary study on CEPC and dark matter direct detection limits from Xenon1T is carried out for $Z'$ portal and DM effective operators.
 For DM in the mass range 10-100 GeV, Xenon1T can cast a limit as good as CEPC or better assuming universal fermion couplings.
 CEPC provides better limits than the Xenon1T experiment, for GeV or sub-GeV dark matter particles, or in the case where DM only couples to electrons.
 We did not study the direct detection signal in Xenon1T for the millicharged dark matter particle, because it is likely to be absorbed in rock above the underground labs hosting dark matter direct detection experiments, for the millicharge of interest at CEPC searches.

 \acknowledgments

 We thank Zihao Xu for discussions.
 The work is supported in part by the National Natural Science Foundation of China under Grant Nos.\ 11775109, U1738134 and 11805001, and by the National Recruitment Program for Young Professionals.